 Failure to follow this caution may cause personal injury.

 Hot vent pipe is within reach of small children when installed in downflow position.
 See the following instruction.

-An accessory Vent Guard Kit, is REQUIRED for downflow applications where the vent exits through the lower portion of the furnace casing.
-See Fig. 38.
+An accessory Vent Guard Kit is REQUIRED for downflow applications where the vent exits through the lower portion of the furnace casing.
+See Fig. 38 and Product Data Sheet for accessory listing.
 Refer to the Vent Guard Kit Instructions for complete details.
-See Product Data Sheet for accessory listing.

-The horizontal portion of the venting system shall slope upwards not less than 1/4-in.
-(6 mm) per linear ft.
+The horizontal portion of the venting system shall slope upwards not less than 1/4-in. per linear ft.
 (21 mm/M) from the furnace to the vent and shall be rigidly supported every 5 ft.
 (2 M) or less with metal hangers or straps to ensure there is no movement after installation.